 As Africa Safari Experts since 1998, we’ve tailor-made thousands of trips to this special part of South Africa – we discuss our most frequently asked questions about a safari in Sabi Sands Game Reserve:

-In terms of Africa’s colossal game reserves, the Sabi Sands is fairly small at 65 000 hectares – Kruger, for example, is a massive 30 times bigger.
+In terms of Africa’s colossal game reserves, the Sabi Sands is fairly small at 65 000 hectares (160 600 acres) – Kruger, for example, is a whopping 30 times bigger.

-It is bordered by the Sabie River to the south, Kruger to the east and Manyaleti Game Reserve to the north.
-The Sand River wends its way through the middle of the reserve; its many streams reach deep into the reserve, bringing water to wildlife.
-The terrain is typical of the Lowveld area: rocky outcrops known as ‘koppies’, thicket vegetation with tall trees favoured by leopards, and occasional open savannah areas frequented by lions and cheetahs.
+It is bordered by the Sabie River to the south, Kruger National Park to the east and Manyaleti Game Reserve to the north.
+The Sand River winds its way through the middle of the reserve; its many streams reach deep into the reserve, bringing water to wildlife.
+The terrain is typical of South Africa’s Lowveld area: rocky outcrops known as ‘koppies’, thicket vegetation with tall trees favoured by leopards, and occasional open savannah areas frequented by lions and cheetahs.

-What is the difference between the Sabi Sands and Kruger?
+2. What is the Difference Between Sabi Sands and Kruger?